-Photos: Inside DREW & DANE'S 32ND ANNUAL FESTIVITY Supporting Broadway Cares
+Photos: Inside Drew & Dane's 32nd Annual Festivity Supporting Broadway Cares

-Event featured performances from Dez Duron, Nicole Henry, Evan Alexander Smith, Kelli Rabke, Lauren Elder and more.
+The Festivity was livestreamed on the Drew & Dane YouTube channel as well.

 On Monday evening, Broadway had its holiday season kick-off at Sony Hall with Drew & Dane’s 32nd Annual Festivity, Five Golden Rings, inspired by the 2024 Paris Olympics and reflecting the incredibly strong bonds and resilience of the Broadway community.
-See photos of the show.
+The dinner and show were a benefit supporting Broadway Cares.
+Check out photos from the show.

 The show began with a tribute honoring Tom Viola, Executive Director of Broadway Cares/Equity Fights AIDS, who is retiring at the end of this year after leading the organization for 36 years.
 Speakers included Joe Benincasa, President and CEO of the Entertainment Community Fund and video tributes from BD Wong, Christy Altomare, Darius de Haas, Andrew Keenan-Bolger, and Karen Mason.